 It’s definitely helpful as it simulates what digital marketing in their future role will be.
 From designing email campaigns to building personas, our program will help replicate the environment that they’ll be working in a few months after graduating from our program.

-What is the biggest pushback that bootcamp grads may face in the job search?
+What is the biggest pushback that digital marketing bootcamp grads may face in the job search?

 I’d say the common experience for job-seekers in general is not having enough experience and is likely the main adversity faced.
 Fortunately, though, our program is not only project-based, but also done under the guise of a mentor who is an expert in the field.
 We find that grads’ portfolios speak volumes and do a great job of displaying their domain expertise to the point of converting into interviews and job offers.